Atmadeep007/AboutMe/README.md

 ***

-## 🚀 Current Projects
+## 🚀 Current Activity

-I am currently transferring my knowledge from python to C++.
-I have done the same in C few weeks ago.
+I am currently learning topics in C++ which I have already been familiar with in python.
+I have done the same in C during the month of August.

 ***